YassKhazzan/openperplex_python_library/README.md

 - `tr`: Turkish
 - `hi`: Hindi

+## Best Practices
+- **Query Precision**: Provide clear and concise queries to get accurate results.
+- **Custom Search**: Use the `custom_search` or `custom_search_stream` to write your own system and user prompts for more specific queries. always be specific with the user prompt since it will be used for the web search.
+Remember to include date context if needed in your system prompt. if you need citations, you must add the citation prompt in the System prompt.
+- **API Key Security**: Never hard-code your API key in your source code.
+Use environment variables or secure configuration management.
+- **Error Handling**: Always implement proper error handling to manage API errors and network issues gracefully.
+- **Asynchronous Usage**: For applications that need to handle multiple requests concurrently, consider using the asynchronous version of the client.
+- **Streaming Responses**: When using `search_stream` or `custom_search_stream`, remember to handle the streaming nature of the response appropriately in your application.
+- **Pro Mode**: Use `pro_mode=True` when you need advanced search features, but be aware that it might be slower.
+- **Date Context**: When historical context is important for your query, always specify the `date_context` parameter.
+Use the format "Today is Tuesday 19 of November 2024 and the time is 9:40 PM".
+- **Localization**: Use the `location` to get localized results.
+- **Response Language**: Use the `response_language` parameter to get responses in different languages.
+- **Recency Filter**: Use the `recency_filter` parameter to filter results by recency.
+- **Verbose Mode**: Use the `verbose_mode` parameter to get more detailed information in the response.
+- **Search Type**: Use the `search_type` parameter to specify the type of search (general or news).

 ## Error Handling

 The library raises `OpenperplexError` exceptions for API errors.
 Always wrap your API calls in try-except blocks: